alexprengere/submatch/README.rst

    -z, --zip        Change the logic of matching.
 Zip the sorted list of movies
                     and subtitles instead of match on names.
 This will not use -l/--limit option.
+   -n, --numbers    Change the logic of matching.
+Use numbers in names to
+                    perform the matching.
+This will not use -l/--limit option.
-   -n, --no-ext     Consider files with no extension as movies.
+   -N, --no-ext     Consider files with no extension as movies.

 Example
 -------